MichiganMortgageLoan

 What is negative equity?

 Owing more than the home is worth — being "underwater."
-It limits refinancing and selling, and is far less common in Michigan after recent value gains.
+It blocks refinancing and complicates selling, since you'd owe the lender the shortfall.
+It's far less common in Michigan after recent value gains.

 Put it to use Open the related tool →